MarioMouse826/Contact_Aware_Neural_Dynamics/README.md

 # Contact-Aware Neural Dynamics

 This repository contains a fresh implementation of the final project experiments for contact-aware reinforcement learning.
-The code uses custom MuJoCo manipulation environments and compares SAC with and without binary finger contact observations, following the motivation from `Contact-Aware Neural Dynamics.pdf` and the experiment design in `proposal.md`.
+The code uses custom MuJoCo manipulation environments and compares SAC with and without binary finger contact observations, following the motivation from `Contact-Aware Neural Dynamics.pdf`.

 The default Cartesian task is now an explicit tabletop pick-and-place objective: start with the cube at point A, grasp it, move it to point B, place it back on the table, release it, and let it settle.
 The legacy grasp-and-lift task remains available through a separate config.